naev/naev-website/content/blarg/2024-07-21_sporadic_naev_newsletter_vol_4.md

 <%= video( @items['/videos/blarg/2024/3dgoddard.webm'], "Ships tilt slightly when turning.
 Weapon mounts and trails adjust to the 3D models.", "video720p" ) %>

 For now, only ships have been reworked into 3D, but we hope to have planets, stations, and asteroids to join them in the near future.
 Some effects such as the backgrounds, wormholes, and the likes will still be kept in 2D, however, it will all work much better together.
+Oh, and last but not least, we've taken this opportunity to add 4 new ships to flesh out a bit more the Naev universe!

+#### Linear Energy Regeneration

+Although many players had not noticed, energy regeneration in Naev used an RC (Resistance-Capacitor) charge curve, which meant that energy would regenerate faster the less you had, and slowly taper out.
+This was not properly conveyed to the player and has now made linear.
+Now 100 GW of energy regeneration will always be 100 GJ of energy generated per second.
+While it is not possible to keep exactly the same behaviour as before, outfits and ships have been adjusted to try to be as similar as before the change.

 #### Quality of Life for all!